What Does the Bible Say About Eternity?

 God is described as eternal, the Alpha and Omega, with no beginning or end, highlighting His transcendence over time.
 Humanity’s destiny, according to Scripture, involves entering into this eternal reality with God, a promise secured through the life, death, and resurrection of Jesus Christ.
 This gift of eternal life is not just a future hope but a present reality that begins the moment one puts their faith in Christ.

-See also What Does the Bible Say About Kicking Your Child Out?
+See also What Does the Bible Say About Reading the Bible?

 The New Testament, especially, expands on the concept of eternity by contrasting it with the temporary nature of earthly life.
 Jesus speaks extensively about eternal life, offering it to all who believe in Him.
 Paul’s letters discuss the implications of eternity for Christian living, urging believers to focus on the eternal rather than the temporal.